BonsaiDen/lithium/README.md

 - __close()__ => *boolean*

     Closes the connection to the server.
-    right before the connection is being closed.

-    The optional `reason` is only supported in newer versions of the WebSocket protocol and will be available as the `reason` property on the WebSocket's close event.

-    Returns `false` in case the server is already closed.
+    Returns `false` in case the connection is already closed.

 #### Events